riccardoforzan/DataTable-column-search/README.md

-# DataTable-column-search
+# DTSearch
-Implementation of column filters on DataTable
+Implementation of columns filters using DataTable, JQuery, Bootstrap 4 CSS and bootstrap select.